WindowsVista42/Quark-Engine/README.md

 Source code for the examples can be found in [examples/](examples/).
 Builds for the examples can be found in [bin/](bin/).

-## Future Plans
-- 1.0 version (currently 70% feature complete)
-- Open source more systems as they get developed
-- Make a commercial game to test the engine

-##  Why Make a Game Engine?
-I think game engine technology is interesting and I wanted to explore it more.
-I am also trying to continually improve my skills through new challenges.
-Making a game engine is a great way for me to do both!

 ## Open Sourced Parts
 ThreadPool: https://github.com/WindowsVista42/ThreadPool
 QuarkPackage: https://github.com/WindowsVista42/QuarkPackage